GregoryKimble/hello-world/README.md

 Hello world!

-I've created a new branc,h and am now in the process of learning how to commit!
+I've created a new branch, and am now in the process of learning how to commit!
 P.S.
 Commit is such a serious word...